Self-worth is how you perceive yourself through other people’s eyes. Self-esteem is how confident and worthy you feel about yourself.

 That’s really what it comes down to: Being prepared enough to handle the challenges that come along.
 After all, challenges do come, and will continue to show up throughout life.
-But with a strong sense of self (yup, I know ego is in there somewhere), and an inner strength, then all the outer stuff that happens won’t be so debilitating when it does.
+But with a strong sense of self, and an inner strength, then all the outer stuff that happens won’t be so debilitating when it does.
 Speaking of that “outer stuff”, let me share with you a little story…

 When I started The Overwhelmed Brain in July of 2013, I was entering unknown territory.
 I had no real online friends, no idea how to create a radio show, and especially a podcast, and no clue where to start.

 I knew what I wanted, but didn’t know how to get there.
 In the past, I would have said, “Well, I don’t know what to do, and everything I’m learning about seems so overwhelming, I should really just give up right now.
 Besides, when I create the website, the podcast, and all the social media accounts like Facebook and Twitter, I’m not going to see any money from it whatsoever.
 So, do I continue moving forward with a vision for something that won’t make me a living, or do I work more overtime and make as much money as possible at my real job?

 At that time, I was 43 years old, and still couldn’t decide whether to stick with technology and computers, my main occupation for many years, or go with what seemed to come natural, and I was really good at teaching: Personal growth.

 Well, for about six months, I did both.
 For about 40 hours a week, I worked on The Overwhelmed Brain.
 The other 40, I had a full-time job.
 My life was all about eating, sleeping, washing up, and working, and that’s it.